Today we are talking about how to deal with toddler tantrums.

 1) Toddler Need Routine

-The number one thing you can do to diminish the number of tantrums you have in a day is having a predictable routine.
+The number one thing you can do to diminish frequent tantrums is have a predictable routine.

 If you plan out your day in a very structured way, your child will come to expect what will normally happen, how you will react in various situations, and learn how they are to act in those situations.